 Scott Sedam and I are presenting at PCBC from 1:30 p.m. to 4:30 p.m. on June 5.
 The program is below and you can get your tickets right now at the PCBC website.
 The seats are filling up quick so if you are interested reserve your seat as soon as possible to make sure you can attend.
-I hope to see
+I hope to see you there!

 The housing market has changed so drastically in the last few years that it can be difficult for builders to stay current with their plan portfolio.
 Most every builder I work with has old plans they are offering that either need to be reworked or let go.
 Consumers want drama, open spaces, efficiency of plans, and affordability.
 The question becomes, when to keep an old workhorse?
 The answer is simple.
 If the plan can be brought up to date without changing the foundation perimeter, or the bulk of the elevation massing, it is probably a good candidate for a rework.

 Like Reese Witherspoon in a romantic comedy, this house flat out exudes charm.
 It’s a simple ranch that hits all the key marketing hot spots for today’s buyer.
 The open plan and long site lines also help it to live a whole lot larger than what it is.

 The overriding principle of Lean Design is marketability.
 The winning combo is to make the home simple and efficient to build while having an elevation that will blow your face off.
 Make the design current with all the hottest trends, but hold the complexity of multiple foundation jogs, improper building dimensions, and overuse of engineered lumber.
 A few weeks back I heard from Lloyd Poe, a great builder who owns Lifestyle Homes out of Richmond Virginia.
 He wrote: